RackHD/docs/docs/devguide/contributing.rst

     :widths: 30 50 100
     :header-rows: 1

-    * - Command
+    * - Instruction
       - Description
       - Detailed Usage
     * - Jenkins: test this please
       - Trigger one Jenkins test on current pull request.
-      - This command will trigger one Jenkins test whether the pull request has been tested or not, the new test result will cover the previous one.
+      - This command will trigger one Jenkins test no matter whether the pull request has been tested or not, the new test result will cover the previous one.
     * - Jenkins: ignore
       - Avoid running any test in the next Jenkins test.